Jbleezy/BO2-Reimagined/README.md

 * Respawns on the same round if exited due to being too far away from players (normally respawns on the next round)

 ### Leapers
+* Initial round always happens on round 5 or 6
 * No longer give each player 2000 points when rewarded a free perk powerup
-* Initial leaper round always happens on round 5 or 6
 * Fixed getting kill points twice

 ### Brutus
+* Increased round for initial spawn in coop from 5-7 to 9
 * Smoke Grenade kills zombies
 * Increased player damage from 99 to 100
 * Decreased footstep screen shake by 25%